FIELD JOURNAL.

 In this field, we love to treat kernel flags like they’re some kind of magic shield.
 Flip on CONFIG_RANDOMIZE_BASE=y for KASLR, tick the box, and suddenly the system’s “hardened.”
 Turn on SMEP and SMAP in the BIOS, and security closes out the ticket.
 Job done, right?
 But if I stopped you and asked, “Which actual…

-The Hydration Bottleneck: Why Your Deduplication Engine is Killing Your RTO
+The Backup Rehydration Bottleneck: Why Your Deduplication Engine Is Killing Your RTO

-Data protection is the only discipline in IT where you can do everything right and still fail spectacularly during a disaster..
-You can check every box, follow every “best practice,” and still end up with nothing when things go sideways.
+Data protection is the only discipline in IT where you can do everything right and still fail spectacularly during a disaster.
+The backup rehydration bottleneck is a perfect example — you can check every box, follow every “best practice,” and still end up with nothing when things go sideways.
 You hit your backup windows.
-You replicate offsite.
-You stash everything in those shiny, immutable…
+You…

 The Sovereign AI Mandate: Why Private Data Must Stay on Private Infrastructure